superidol1890/Among-Us-Mod-Pack/README.md

 # Mods

-- Note : If u want to see the list of all the mods in the mod packs for the latest version [v1.3.5](https://github.com/superidol1890/Among-Us-Mod-Pack/releases/tag/v1.3.5) then click [here](https://github.com/superidol1890/Among-Us-Mod-Pack#Mods).
+- Note : If u want to see the list of all the mods in the mod packs for the latest version [v1.4.0](https://github.com/superidol1890/Among-Us-Mod-Pack/releases/tag/v1.4.0) then click [here](https://github.com/superidol1890/Among-Us-Mod-Pack#Mods).
-- These mod packs have been made with the help of the following mods with their links and version used by latest version of this mod pack: (tip : if u click on the mods it takes u to the links of the mods)
+- These mod packs have been made with the help of the following mods with their links and version used by latest version of this mod pack: (tip : if u click on the name of mods it takes u to the links of the mods)

 ## Mod Category - Utils